uzluisf/pear-doc/content/docs/quickstart.md

 ignored.

 A post's filename can be named anything.
-However, keep in mind that a post's filename will determine the post's url.
+However, keep in mind that a post's filename will also determine the post's url.
 A post's url will be dictated by the post's date and its filename (`/2020/01/01/hello`).

 ## YAML frontmatter

-The YAML frontmatter is a block of YAML fenced by three dashes at the start of a post containing post metadata.
+The YAML frontmatter is a block of YAML fenced by three dashes at the start of a post containing the post's metadata.
 It looks as follows:

     ---
     template: post